 Mix ingredients and spread into tart pan or other shallow dish.
 Bake for 20 minutes.
 Serve with celery sticks or Tostitos® chips.

-A few months after we posted this recipe for Buffalo Chicken Dip, what do we see but the august New York Times with a similar recipe.
+A few months after we posted this recipe for Buffalo Chicken Dip, what did we see but the august New York Times with a similar recipe.
 It made me smile that it wasn’t a real recipe, just what Sam Sifton calls a “narrative no-recipe recipe” from Chris Stanford, the Times correspondent in London.
 It also includes diced celery and lacks ranch dressing:

 Melt a bar of cream cheese in a pot and hit it with a big handful of finely diced celery and as much hot sauce as you can manage.
 Rip apart a roast chicken from the light-bulb rotisserie station in the supermarker and fold the shredded meat into the cheese sauce, along with maybe some grated Cheddar?
 I think that could be good, for tang.